org-tigris-jsapar/jsapar/docs/basics_schema.md

 When composing, if `firstlineasschema="true"` then the output will be produced according to the cell layout of the schema and with an additional header line with the name of the cells as specified by the schema.
-So in this case it is important that all the cells are present and in the correct position.
+So in this case it is important that all the cells are present and in the correct order.

 ## The Schema xml for fixed width files
 ### Line